arthur-e/swc-workshop/r-intro-ecology/Advanced-R.md

 We'll learn how to use R's advanced data manipulation and aggregation features to answer a few questions about these data.

 1. What was the median weight of each rodent species between 1980 and 1990?
-2. What is the range in hindfoot length of each rodent species between 1980 and 1990?
+2. What is the difference in median hindfoot length in each rodent species between 1980 and 2000?

 **To answer these questions, we'll combine relatively simple tasks in R together, progressively building towards a more complex answer.**